Remarkable Technologies, Inc. was founded in 1994 by inventor and

 innovative products and services that enhance business and empower people -- and

 those remain our guiding principles today.
-Nineteen years after the
+Twenty years after the

 company's inception, Eric continues as the visionary behind Remarkable